3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 :Number of threads: 12

-Using the settings above, this job took xx minutes on our system.
+Using the settings above, this job took 2 minutes on our system.
-If you didn't get that coffee before, perhaps now is a good time too...

 Analysing the results